pelias/postal-cities/README.md

 ## Summary

-This repository contains tools to process the crowd-sourced data from the OpenStreetMap project in order to understand the association between postal codes and their corresponding locality (city).
+This repository contains tools to process the crowd-sourced data from the OpenStreetMap & OpenAddressess projects in order to understand the association between postal codes and their corresponding locality (city).

 The motivation for this project is that users commonly complain that the city associated with their address is incorrect.